 Number and frequency of panic attacks can vary widely even among people with similar demographics and risk factors, though they must have at least two panic attacks to be diagnosed.

-Following panic attacks, people with Panic Disorder will experience at least one month of unrelenting worry about the prospect of having additional panic attacks or change their behavior in an attempt to avoid future attacks.
-They are fearful that the attacks are a sign of underlying physical maladies and worry about the potential embarrassment of having an attack in public.
+Following panic attacks, people with Panic Disorder experience at least one month of unrelenting worry.
+They’re afraid of having additional panic attacks and change their behavior in an attempt to avoid future attacks.
+They think the attacks are a sign of underlying physical maladies and worry about the potential embarrassment of having an attack in public.

 Out of the blue

 Panic Disorder specifically refers to panic attacks that are not easily attributable to triggers.
 The attacks cannot be due to a medical condition (such as hyperthyroidism or pheochromocytoma, a hormonally active tumor), side effects of a medication (stimulants), or another psychiatric diagnosis.
 Panic attacks triggered by known circumstances, such as a specific phobia, do not warrant a diagnosis of panic disorder.
-Though not a part of the diagnostic criteria, panic attacks can occur at night, waking patients from sleep, in up to a third of Panic Disorder patients, underscoring the unpredictable nature of these episodes.
+Panic attacks can also occur at night, waking patients from sleep.
+This happens in about a third of Panic Disorder patients, underscoring the unpredictable nature of these episodes.